 Before you apply

-You’ll usually need to provide details of your potential investors for HMRC to consider your application.
+You’ll usually need to give details of your potential investors for us to consider your application.

 - the company secretary